Wolfda95/SSL-MedicalImagining-CL-MAE/Pre-Training/Masked_Autoencoder/README.md

 SparK is the first succesfull adaption of Masked Autoencoder Self-Supervised Pre-Training on Convolutional Neural Networks (CNNs).

-This is code from the official implementation of SparK [https://github.com/keyu-tian/SparK](https://github.com/keyu-tian/SparK4)
+This is code from the official implementation of SparK [https://github.com/keyu-tian/SparK](https://github.com/keyu-tian/SparK4) (MIT license)

+### How to start:

 Please also cite the SparK paper:

 ```latex
 @inproceedings{